mcwayrm/mcwayrm.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have some experience teaching working as a teaching assistant and as an academic tutor in courses related to economics and mathematics.
+My experience in teaching comes from my roles as a teaching assistant and as an academic tutor in courses related to economics and mathematics.

 Teaching Assistant
 ========